roytang/blog/content/quotes/tic.md

 ### 1074

-pag may binigay sayong task na impossible, respond with "I demand a trial by combat"
+pag may binigay sayong task na impossible, respond with &quot;I demand a trial by combat&quot;

 ---

 ### 1075

-<hunter> why would you even want to try weed
+&lt;hunter&gt; why would you even want to try weed

-<hunter> you can get high on [project] instead
+&lt;hunter&gt; you can get high on [project] instead

 ---

 ### 1076

-<hunter> how can donuts be wrong
+&lt;hunter&gt; how can donuts be wrong

-<hunter> i dont want to live in a world where donuts are wrong
+&lt;hunter&gt; i dont want to live in a world where donuts are wrong

 ---